 Starting from the following versions, the mandatory dependency on the AVX instruction set has been adjusted:

-- You cannot upgrade from a version in the V4.2.x series or earlier to V4.3.5 BP5.
+- You cannot upgrade from a version of the V4.2.x series or earlier to V4.3.5 BP6.

 - Starting from V4.3.2, the persistence format of multi-source data has been restructured.
-During the upgrade, the new and old multi-source data formats must be converted.
-Reserve sufficient upgrade time when the number of partitions is large.
+During the upgrade, the old and new multi-source data formats must be converted.
+Sufficient upgrade time must be reserved, especially when the number of partitions is large.

 - For scenarios with continuous vector writes, index rebuilding is required.